 The gender demographics across the council change from time to time as we always employ the best person for the role regardless of sex.
 This will inevitably change our gender pay gap, but we remain committed to providing equality of opportunity and equality in pay and other terms.

-The gender pay data analysis for 2023 continues to show a relatively small pay gap in favour of men of 7.2% and 4.8% for the mean and median difference.
-The small increase seen this year reflects the changing distribution of men and women across the organisation.
-The figures continue to compare favourably against the updated provisional national Public Sector3 results of 11.5% and 14.0% for the mean and median figures respectively for 2023.
+The gender pay data analysis for 2024 continues to show a relatively small pay gap in favour of men of 6.84% and 7.99% for the mean and median difference, which compares favourably with the national data (ONS).